aroemers/mount-lite/README.md

 substitutions above).
 The combination of these option maps make up a single options map, influencing what global states should be started or stopped, and, as we have seen already, which states should be substituted (in case of `start`).

-These option maps support three keys:
+These option maps support four keys, and are applied in the following order:

 * `:only` - A collection of the state vars that should be started or stopped (if not already having that status).

 * `:except` - A collection of the state vars that should not be started or stopped.

+* `:up-to` - A defstate var until which the states are started or stopped.
+In case multiple option maps are supplied, only the last :up-to option is used.

 * `:substitute` - A map of state vars to substitute states, only applicable for `start`.

-The functions `only`, `except` and `substitute` create or update such option maps, as a convenience.
+The functions `only`, `except`, `up-to` and `substitute` create or update such option maps, as a convenience.
 These functions can be threaded, if that's your style, but you don't need to, as both `start` and `stop` take multiples of these option maps.
-For example:
+For example, these groups of expressions mean the same:

 ```clj
 (mount/start {:only [#'db]})